nitesh-chauhan-b/data_engineering/readme.md

 ## 🚀 Setup Instructions

 It is recommended to use a virtual environment for Python projects.
-Follow the steps below for your OS:
+Follow the steps below given:

 ```powershell
 # Create a virtual environment